Cimbali/pympress/README.md

 Grab [the latest installer for your platform](https://github.com/Cimbali/pympress/releases/latest) and execute it.
 If you don't want to know about source code or dependencies, this is for you.

-Packages with 'amd64' in the name are for 64 bit machines, 'x86' for 32 bit machines.
-The 'vlc' suffix indicates that the installer ships VLC as well, so try it if the other version fails to read videos.
+Packages with 'x86_64' in the name are for 64 bit machines, 'i686' for 32 bit machines.
+To support playing embedded videos in the PDFs, your system must have VLC installed, with the same bitness than pympress.

 If you get an error message along the lines of "MSVCP100.dll is missing", get the Visual C++ 2010 redistributables from Microsoft ([x86 (32 bit)](https://www.microsoft.com/en-in/download/details.aspx?id=5555) or [x64 (64 bits)](https://www.microsoft.com/en-us/download/details.aspx?id=14632)).
 Those libraries really should already be installed on your system.